Spirit Lake Tunnel Repair Spirit Lake, Washington

 Reproducing Tunnel Alignment Using Advanced Techniques in a Remote Location

-Otak provided surveying services for the Mount St. Helens Spirit Lake Outlet Tunnel Project.
-Serving as a subconsultant to Catworks, our surveyors established control points within the tunnel and laid out new support ribs.
-The project reached 6,000 feet into the tunnel and resulted in finalized as-built drawings for the 60-foot repair area.
-We established survey control inside the tunnel and marked the locations for work to take place using robotic total station survey equipment.
-We reproduced the tunnel alignment to include a control map listing the record, as-measured control points, and alignment of the tunnel stationing.
+In establishing survey control inside the tunnel and marking locations for work to take place, robotic total station survey equipment was used.
+A reproduction of the tunnel alignment was made to include a control map listing the record, as-measured control points, and alignment of the tunnel stationing.
 The remote location, conditions, and schedule made for a unique and difficult project: the tunnel, located over two hours from accommodations, was a mile and a half long and 11 feet in diameter, dark and strongly ventilated, with running water between two and 40 inches deep.
 Our crew worked 14 hours a day for five days, starting on a Friday.
 Because the work depended on weather and coordination with five agencies, the Otak team had to be ready to respond at any time and on any day of the week.